New York Life | September 30, 2020

 Updated October 14, 2023

 Most of us are aware of the financial arrangements involved in planning for our loved ones after we’re gone.
 From writing a will to securing a life insurance policy, we know the steps we need to take, although many people put off this important financial preparation.
-In fact, a recent survey showed that 68 percent of Americans don’t have any will or other estate planning documents in place.1
+In fact, two-thirds of Americans don’t have any will or other estate planning documents in place.1

 Estate planning is an uncomfortable and difficult experience for many of us.
 As well as dealing with the emotional side of this kind of financial planning, we must also tackle a tangle of legal requirements over assets, bank accounts and other finances and, we now face the added complication of digital assets.

 Our digital assets cover everything from our social media profiles, to our online shopping accounts and digital banking services like PayPal.
 Each and every one of the many accounts we sign up to in our lives will ideally be closed down after death, with access first given to our heirs so they can retrieve any assets and the precious photos and memorabilia that compose our digital footprint.